Argument & Debate

 In fact, humans are often so despicable in such settings that we would be better off abandoning the current forum of "debate," which is censorship, doxxing, shout-downs, expulsions and bans.
 All one needs to do nowadays is deviate in the slightest from the (constantly changing) "official" or "politically correct" view to be castigated and scorned.

 The way debate is presented, you'd think it was of monumental import.
-But, let's face it, no matter who we are, your knowledge and abilities are quite limited.
+But, our abilities are quite limited.
 None of us have perfect knowledge.
 There is no guarantee that a debate gets to the heart of any matter.
 And even if we win an argument, we might still be wrong, so does any of it make any sense?

 It seems that all we should do, rather than battle in arguments and debates, is share ideas and information, and draw best conclusions from that shared pool.